-We assume you have not told LITEMPO that Lopez flew to Cuba on 27 November because you do not want to blow the LIFIRE operation.
+We assume you have not told (LITEMPO) Source that Lopez flew to Cuba on 27 November because you do not want to blow the LIFIRE operation.
 This problem is up to you.
 7/

-The LIFIRE operation referred to in the classified message to the Mexico City Station involved cooperation between the CIA and Mexican federal officials who participated in a plan of photographing passengers of flights departing for Havana and obtaining the passenger lists of the Cubana flights.
+The LIFIRE operation referred to in the classified message to the Mexico (it) Station involved cooperation between the CIA and Mexican federal officials who participated in a plan of photographing passengers of flights departing for Havana. (and obtaining the passenger lists of the Cubana flights.)
 Mexican officials also had their own program to photograph the passports of the passengers arriving from Havana.
 8/

-On December 5, 1963 the Mexico City Station reported that the LITEMPO/4 source had stated that Gilberto Lopez had crossed the Mexican border at Laredo, Texas on November 23, 1963 and registered in the Roosevelt Hotel in Mexico City on November 25 at 1600 hours in Room 203.
-9/ LITEMPO also reported that Lopez departed on a Cubana flightmon
+On December 5, 1963 the Mexico City Station reported that the LITEMPO/4 source had stated that Gilberto Lopez had crossed the Mexican border at Laredo, Texas on November 23, 1963 and registered in the Roosevelt Hotel in Mexico City on Me Moving Source November 25 at 1600 hours in Room 203.
+9/ LITEMPO also reported that Lopez departed on a Cubana flight on